 - microwave/heatproof bowl and saucepan (for dipped chocolate)

-- 200 g white plain gluten free flour blend I used Gluten Free Alchemist Blend A – see link in Notes below
+- 200 g white plain gluten free flour blend eg. Gluten Free Alchemist Blend A see NOTES

 - 120 g unsalted butter or dairy free alternative block cold and cubed